ScottHenshaw86/Korean/README.md

 # Raw Korean
-A full-featured site for learning the Korean language (still under development) and finding real-life Korean tutors.
+A full-featured site for learning the Korean language and connecting with real-life Korean tutors (still under development) .
 The portions of the site that I contributed to include:
 * An entertainment section with K-Pop, movie, and music related articlesthat users can comment on.
 * A grammar sentence game that requires users to drag words and phrases and drop them in the correct order.
 * A photo upload component for users to upload profile pictures.